-- 5. Plan C member contributions were contingent upon increases in pay which were yet to be negotiated at the time the July 1, 2013 valuation was completed and when the City made the contribution for fiscal year 2014, the City contribution was not offset for Plan C member contributions.
+- 4. Plan C member contributions were contingent upon increases in pay which were yet to be negotiated at the time the July 1, 2013 valuation was completed and when the City made the contribution for fiscal year 2014, the City contribution was not offset for Plan C member contributions.
 To account for member contributions and credits to the City funding requirement, the fiscal year 2015 contribution of \$97,170,796 previously calculated as of July 1, 2013 valuation was adjusted to account for expected Plan C member contributions of 2% of pay resulting in a net City contribution of 90,489,236.
-The City contribution is further reduced for payments made in excess of required contribution after adjusting for member contributions actually received.
-This results in a net recommended City contribution of \$86,857,159 for FYE 2015. - 6.
-The actuarial value of assets is offset by the normal cost reserve from plan change, due to the continued recognition of prior year's investment losses; the rate of return is below expectation with an asset rate of return for the year of 6.10%, which is compared to the expected investment return of 7.75% for the prior year.
-As of June 30, 2016, previous investment losses are partially being recognized and further offset by investment gains, which are being deferred for recognition in the future. - 7.
+The City contribution is further reduced for - payments made in excess of required contribution after adjusting for member contributions actually received.
+This resulted in a net recommended City contribution of \$86,857,159 for FYE 2015. - 5.
+The actuarial value of assets is offset by the normal cost reserve from plan change, due to the continued recognition of prior year's investment losses; the rate of return is below expectation with an actual rate of return for the year of 6.10%, which is compared to the expected investment return of 7.75% for the prior year.
+As of June 30, 2016, previous investment losses are partially being recognized and further offset by investment gains, which are being deferred for recognition in the future. - 6.
 The unfunded actuarial liability (Actuarial Liability minus Actuarial Assets) decreased from \$670.38 million on June 30, 2016 to \$644.11 million on June 30, 2017.
 This decrease is primarily attributable to contributions toward the unfunded actuarial liability of \$70.6 million and the liability gain of \$11.3 million offset by the asset loss of \$14.2 million (based on actuarial assets) and interests costs of the unfunded.
 The total recommended contribution for FYE 2018 was revised from \$87,541,882 to \$90,743,732 because the expected member contribution rate increase of 1% did not occur since the City did not increase pay by the required 2%.
 This resulted in a shortfall of contributions of \$3.2 million for FYE 2018.
-The revision represents an increase in cost as a percent of pay from 21.91% to 22.72% for FYE 2018.